 Thursday 25 April 2019 - 4pm Central European Summer Time

 How do you report stories in a way that is representative and inclusive of your community?
-(Call notes and speakers)
+(Call notes/video recording)

 Reflecting your community and their interests is hugely important if you wish to gain their trust and involve them in your journalism.
 We look at examples of news organisations that are being more inclusive of class, gender, age, religion, ethnicity and disability — and how you can do the same.